National Human Rights Commission

 Overview

-The National Human Rights Commission (NHRC - Rastriya Manav Adhikar Aayog) in Nepal represents a cornerstone in the country's commitment to upholding human rights.
-Initially established as an independent statutory body in 2000, the NHRC has since undergone significant transformation.
-With its elevation to a constitutional entity as per Article 131 of the Interim Constitution of Nepal, 2007, and later, Article 248 of the current Constitution of Nepal (2015), the NHRC has been endowed with increased mandate, competence, and independence.
+The National Human Rights Commission (NHRC – Rastriya Manav Adhikar Aayog) is Nepal’s independent body for the protection and promotion of human rights.
+Formed as a statutory institution in 2000, it later gained constitutional status under Article 131 of the Interim Constitution of Nepal (2007) and Article 248 of the Constitution of Nepal (2015).
+This shift strengthened its mandate, authority, and independence.

-The NHRC's mandate is distinct and complementary to the functions of Nepal's Supreme Court, the Office of the Attorney General, and other judicial and quasi-judicial bodies.
-Key responsibilities include the promotion and protection of human rights across Nepal.
-Moreover, the NHRC is tasked with submitting an annual report on its activities to the President of Nepal, which is then presented to the Federal Parliament through the Prime Minister.
+The NHRC works alongside, and distinct from, institutions such as the Supreme Court, the Office of the Attorney General, and other judicial and quasi-judicial bodies.
+It promotes and protects human rights nationwide and submits an annual report to the President of Nepal, which the Prime Minister presents to the Federal Parliament.

 Core Mission and International Recognition

-Guided by the motto "Human rights for all, at every household: basis of peace and development", the NHRC aims to embed human rights awareness into the fabric of every Nepalese household.
-This mission underscores the Commission's role in fostering a peaceful and progressive society.
-Internationally, the NHRC's adherence to the Paris Principles, established at the 1991 UN-sponsored meeting and endorsed by subsequent UN resolutions, has earned it an "A" status accreditation from the Global Alliance of National Human Rights Institutions.
-This recognition is a testament to Nepal's dedication to human rights, further illustrated by its election to the United Nations Human Rights Council.
+Guided by the motto “Human rights for all, at every household: basis of peace and development,” the NHRC strives to build everyday awareness and practice of human rights across Nepal.
+The Commission operates in line with the Paris Principles (1991), and holds “A” status accreditation from the Global Alliance of National Human Rights Institutions.
+Nepal’s election to the United Nations Human Rights Council further reflects its engagement with international human rights standards.

 The Paris Principles and Composition of NHRC